 You will both naturally be more relaxed and authentic.

-The activity could be going to a dance lesson together, cocktail making class, bowling, or a fun high ropes course.
-It could be something less expensive like looking around an interactive science museum, an ancient castle, or going to a funfair.
+The activity could be going to a dance lesson together, a cocktail making class, bowling, or a fun high ropes course.
+It could be something less expensive like looking around an interactive science museum, an ancient castle or going to a funfair.
 (Other suggestions are welcomed in the comments below in the comments).

 The reason for doing an activity is three-fold.
-Firstly, if you’re looking round a museum or doing a high ropes course, there is no need to constantly talk.
+Firstly, if you’re looking around a museum or doing a high ropes course, there is no need to constantly talk.
 You’re allowed to focus on other things and not have the pressure to keep talking and keep impressing each other all the time.
 You will both naturally be more relaxed and authentic.